qkzk/fm/development.md

 - Decompress a single file.xz / file.gz into its parent directory.
 Up to now, it only worked for tar.xz / tar.gz
 - Fuzzy finder now uses colors from your theme
+- In directory display mode, "next thing"/"previous thing" (shift+down, shift+up) moves to the next flagged file in this directory.

 ### Bugfixes